Alexander-Hjelm/cheatsheets/docker.md

 ## The local machine's clock may be out of sync with the server time by more than five minutes

 Set the correct timezone and sync the clock in the settings of the host machine (the machine that is running the docker engine).

+## Windows server image: The system cannot find the file specified

+Make sure to mount the C:\vol01 volume